musios-app/support-act/README.md

 ---
 layout: default
-title: GP Support Act
+title: Support Act
-description: GP Support Act is a configurable AppleScript script to support your <a href="https://gigperformer.com/">Gig Performer</a> habit.
+description: Support Act is a configurable AppleScript script to support your <a href="https://gigperformer.com/">Gig Performer</a> habit.
 Use it to check that your system is ready for the gig, then start up apps you need for your gig, and finally starts Gig Performer.
 It can do a long list of checks and actions that get your system ready for GP.
+Oh, you can also make another script to restore your settings after the gig too.
 gitrepo: https://github.com/musios-app/gp-support-act
 tags: gig-performer utility script
 image: assets/images/gig-performer-icon-512x512.jpg
 ---

-# GP Support Act
+# Support Act

-GP Support Act is a configurable AppleScript script to support your Gig Performer habit.
-Use it to check that your system is ready for the gig, then start up apps you need for your gig, and finally starts Gig Performer.
+Support Act is a configurable AppleScript script to set up your Mac for a performance.
+Use it to check that your system is ready for the gig, then start up apps you need for your gig, and finally starts Gig Performer (or your preferred live software).
+You can also make another script to restore your settings after the gig too.

 <div class="alert alert-warning" role="alert">
 NOTE: